Linda Bellos: Personal life

-In 1970 she married Jonathan Bellos, they had two children, in 1974 and 1976.
+In 1970 she married Jonathan Bellos.
+They had two children, born in 1974 and 1976.
 She came out as a lesbian in 1980, and her marriage ended in divorce in 1983.
 Linda left her children to live in an all-female commune.

 On 21 December 2005, Bellos and her partner, Caroline Jones, entered into a civil partnership: Caroline died in 2015.
 In 2020, Bellos entered into a civil partnership with Marian Davis.

 Awards

 On 9 December 2002, Bellos was presented (together with Stephen Bourne) with the Metropolitan Police Volunteer Awards "in recognition of outstanding contribution in supporting the local community."

-In 2006, she was awarded an OBE in the Queen's New Year's Honours for services to diversity.
-She was reticent about receiving the award because she considers its association with a defunct Empire as outdated and the Honour should be renamed.
+In 2006, she was appointed OBE in the Queen's New Year's Honours for services to diversity.
+She was reticent about receiving the honour because she considers its association with a defunct Empire as outdated and that it should be renamed.
 She was encouraged to accept it by her family.